Can My Hair Straightener be used to Kill My Kid’s Lice?

 Any hair straightener or flat iron will be fine.

 The flat iron works by straightening hair using heat, and head lice are destroyed by high temperatures above 40 degrees Celsius.

 Flat iron, therefore, passes as an effective tool for killing hair lice.

-Flat iron when used to style hair on an infected person, can kill the adult lice and the nymphs.
+When used to style hair on an infected person, a flat iron can kill the adult lice and the nymphs.

 Adult lice survive on the head by hanging onto strands of hair using their claws found at the end of their feet.

 A good flat iron session would, therefore, be effective in destroying these bugs for good.